In this section

 PE

-PE takes place on a Friday.
+PE takes place on a Wednesday.
 Please ensure your child has their PE kit in school, this will be kept on their peg for the term.
 It is essential that all clothes are named as you can imagine how easy it is for the children to mix their belongings up.
-Please also ensure that earrings are removed or covered up for PE.
+Please also ensure that earrings are removed for PE.
+We cannot remove or cover earrings at school so your child will be unable to take part in PE on that day.
+A reminder that only stud earrings are allowed in general.

 Reception Team